 If the WSC determines that a change to these Procedures should be pursued, the WSC shall draft the proposed changes and post the proposed changes to the WECC website for comment, accompanied by a notice to the SEL soliciting comments on the proposed changes.

 The WSC shall consider all comments received and shall redraft the proposed changes as it deems necessary.
-Once the WSC approves the proposed changes, those changes shall be submitted to the Board for approval, subject to the WSC’s continuing right to withdraw that request until such time as the Board approves that request.
+Once the WSC approves the proposed changes, those changes shall be submitted to the Board for approval, subject to the WSC’s continuing right to withdraw that request until the Board approves that request.
 Changes to these Procedures approved by the Board shall be submitted to NERC for NERC and FERC approval.

 Maintenance of RRSs and CRTs

-The WSC shall ensure that each RRS and each CRT If the review identifies needed changes, the WSC shall cause a remedial SAR to be filed.
-If the review does not identify needed changes, no further action is required.
+The WSC shall ensure that each RRS and each CRT undergoes a substantive review at least once every five years.
+An errata change does not constitute substantive review for purposes of this section.

 Field Tests

-WECC will follow a process for field tests or collection and analysis of data to validate concepts, that is similar to the process identified in the NERC Standards Processes Manual, as may be amended.
-Approval for a WECC field test shall be obtained from the WSC with consultation from WECC subject-matter experts, as needed.
-Approval is neither required from NERC nor is there a requirement to consult NERC subject-matter experts.
+WECC will follow a process for field tests, or collection and analysis of data to validate concepts, that is similar to the process identified in the NERC Standards Processes Manual, as may be amended.
+Approval for a WECC field test must be obtained from the WSC with consultation from WECC subject matter experts, as needed.
+Approval is neither required from NERC nor is there a requirement to consult NERC subject matter experts.

-When a temporary waiver from compliance with either an RRS or a CRT is requested, WECC shall coordinate the test with the appropriate NERC and WECC compliance sections, respectively, before the test begins.
+When a temporary waiver from compliance with an RRS is requested, WECC shall coordinate the test with the appropriate NERC and WECC compliance sections before the test begins.
+Waiver from adherence with a WECC CRT shall be addressed internally at WECC.

 Version History